petrmatej94/Project.NET.ChartSenderService/README.md

-# This is project for subject Architecture of the .NET Technology, part 2 - Windows Service
+# Project for subject Architecture of the .NET Technology
+Development of Windows Service which periodically sends emails with manually generated chart as image.

 I've used API with forex data.
 - Data are downloaded as JSON and only close prices with dates are parsed (Newtonsoft JSON lib)